 What is your budget for marketing?
 Do you have any sales and marketing staff or will you outsource this?
 You should also point out the key focus of your marketing, such as a USP or any promotional events planned.

-Your business plan may be just for your reference or could be used to convince investors that your company is a good prospect.
+Your transportation business plan maybe just for your reference or could be used to convince investors that your company is a good prospect.
 This section is vitally important in either case to monitor business growth and sustainability.

 You should include here basic accounting reports, such as the balance sheet showing assets, liabilities and equity.